TRIAL ATTORNEY

 EXPERIENCED FORMER MILITARY PROSECUTOR & DEFENSE COUNSEL

-Matthew G. Jubelt is an attorney in private practice and a tried and tested trial attorney with years of experience in and out the Courtroom.
+Matthew G. Jubelt is an attorney in private practice and a tried-and-tested trial attorney with years of experience in and out of the Courtroom.
 Matthew began his legal career with a decade of service as an attorney and officer in the U.S. Army Judge Advocate General's (JAG) Corps with duties and assignments throughout the United States and abroad.
-Among other roles during his military career, Matthew served both as a military prosecutor and defense counsel trying felony criminal cases throughout the United States.
-Matthew also twice served as a Special Assistant United States Attorney in both the Northern District of New York (N.D.N.Y.) and the District of Maryland (D. Md.).
-Matthew also served as a legal advisor to military commanders in combat providing counsel on the matters of the laws of war, rules of engagement, and the rule of law in which he assisted in the prosecution of insurgent and terrorist networks that threatened the stability of the Afghan government.
+Among other roles during his military career, Matthew served as both a military prosecutor and defense counsel, trying felony criminal cases throughout the United States, including service as a Special Assistant United States Attorney in both the Northern District of New York (N.D.N.Y.) and the District of Maryland (D. Md.).
+While abroad, Matthew advised military commanders in combat, providing counsel on matters of the laws of war, rules of engagement, and the rule of law, and assisted in the prosecution of insurgent and terrorist networks that threatened the stability of the Afghan government.

-Following military service, Matthew served as counsel to a prominent Syracuse law firm practicing in the areas of civil litigation, family law, real estate, trusts and estates and continued to represent defendants in New York State Courts, the U.S. District Court for the Northern District of New York, as well as Court-Martials throughout the United States.
-Matthew is an Combat Veteran, a graduate of the University of Vermont, the Syracuse University Maxwell School of Citizenship and Public Affairs and the Syracuse University College of Law.
-Matthew is admitted to practice in the States of New York and Georgia, as well as, numerous other Federal and Military Courts to include the U.S. District Court for the Northern District of New York (N.D.N.Y.), the United States Court of Appeals for the Second Circuit, the United States Supreme Court, as well as the following military courts: the U.S. Army Trial Judiciary, the Army Court of Criminal Appeals (A.C.C.A.), the Court of Appeals for the Armed Forces (C.A.A.F.) the Court of Veterans Appeals.
+Following military service, Matthew served as counsel to a prominent Syracuse law firm, practicing in the areas of commercial litigation, real estate, trusts, and estates.
+Matthew continues to represent defendants in New York State Courts, the U.S. District Court for the Northern District of New York, as well as Court-Martials throughout the United States.
+Matthew is a Combat Veteran, a graduate of the University of Vermont, the Syracuse University Maxwell School of Citizenship and Public Affairs, and the Syracuse University College of Law.
+Matthew is admitted to practice in the States of New York and Georgia, as well as, numerous other Federal and Military Courts to include the U.S. District Court for the Northern District of New York (N.D.N.Y.), U.S. District Court for the Southern District of New York (S.D.N.Y.), the United States Court of Appeals for the Second Circuit, the United States Supreme Court, as well as the following military courts: the U.S. Army Trial Judiciary, the Army Court of Criminal Appeals (A.C.C.A.), the Court of Appeals for the Armed Forces (C.A.A.F.) the Court of Veterans Appeals.